SuQichen777/DatabaseFinal/README.md

 ### Backend
 - `app.py`: The main Flask application file.
 - `config.py`: Configuration file for the Flask application.
-    - Please copy `.env.example` to `.env` and fill in the required values.
+    - Please copy `.env.example` to `.env` and fill in the required values if you haven't done so.
 - `src/`: Directory containing the source code from previous milestones.
     - `initializeDB/`: Directory for database initialization scripts.
         - `initDB.py`: Script to initialize the database.